-Poll says Jacinda Ardern most popular PM in a century; National on the ropes
+Poll says Labour's Jacinda Ardern most popular PM in a century; National on the ropes

-The National Party has plummeted to 30% in the first public poll since the Covid-19 crisis took hold.
+The National Party has plummeted to 30 per cent in the first public poll since the Covid-19 crisis took hold.

 The Newshub Reid Research poll has National at 30.6 - while Labour has rocketed up to 56.5 per cent under Prime Minister Jacinda Ardern's leadership through the Covid-19 crisis.